samuelastua/mina/docs/qdd/core-ai-layer.md

 - How does the underlying AI look like?
-  - GenAI technology
-    - Why GenAI?
-      - Because I need to create original output
-    - Do I need only GenAI technology?
-      - No
+  - AI Agents

-  - What type of technology do I need?
+    - What technologies are available to create AI Agents that align with MINA's ideas?
+      - LangChain, CrewAI, AutoGen, HuggingGPT